-Ann Nolen is soon to have a request submitted that should satisfy everyone.
+Ann Nolen has submitted a request that should satisfy everyone.
 The size of the block is set and the predominant color is pink, but beyond that the subject of your block will be open-ended.
-When I have specifics, I will send an email to everyone in the guild.
+Check the Friendship blocks at the Santa Rosa Quilt Guild for details.

 Please think about requesting Friendship Blocks if you have enough credits, or making these blocks for others so that you can begin accumulating the credits to request your own Friendship Blocks.

 Vicki David